 San Leo can be climbed, one can descend to Noli and ascend Cacume and Bismantova with feet alone, but here I had to fly: I mean with rapid wings and pinions of immense desire, behind the guide who gave me hope and was my light.

 All the more interesting therefore, and worthy of note, are the mythological periphrases regarding “failed flyers” tucked into the lengthy explanation, offered by Virgilio, of why the sun’s rays hit Dante from the opposite direction of where they hit him on earth.
 Thus, to refer to the path of the sun, Virgilio refers to “la strada / che mal non seppe carreggiar Fetòn” (the path which Phaeton drove so poorly [Purg.
 4.71-72]).
-For the motion of the sun, see the “earth-clock” chart attached at the end of this Introduction.
+For the motion of the sun, see the “earth clock” chart in the Commento on Purgatorio 2.